yifan0414/CSNote/CS61B/notes/L11 Exceptions, Iterators, Iterables.md

 ## 2.1 Exceptions

-Most likely you have encountered an exception in your code such as a `NullPointerException` or an `IndexOutOfBoundsException`.
+翻译：Most likely you have encountered an exception in your code such as a `NullPointerException` or an `IndexOutOfBoundsException`.
 Now we will learn about how we can “throw” exceptions ourselves, and also handle thrown exceptions.
 Here is an example of an exception that we throw:

 ```java
 throw new RuntimeException("For no reason.");